roidelapluie/blog/content/articles/vagrant-vbox.md

 disks, and the data are written incrementally on another disk.
 It means that the initial import of the Vagrant boxes will be instant, even if your laptop has non-ssd disks.

-The initial import of the VirtualBox boxes was one of the bottlenecks of the workflow, and a disadvantage compared to solutions based on LXC, KVM or docker.
+The initial import of the VirtualBox boxes was one of the bottlenecks of this plugin, and a disadvantage compared to those based on LXC, KVM or docker.